cartopy/ConvMF/README.md

 ###Quick Start Guide

 Note: Run `python <install_path>/run.py -h` in bash shell.
-You see how to configure several parameters for ConvMF
+You will see how to configure several parameters for ConvMF